teebes/herald/README.md

 ### Development against a local backend

-If you are running a local copy of the Written Realms backend, update the API and Websocket endpoints if necessary in `.env.dev` then run:
+If you are running a local copy of the Written Realms backend, update the API and WebSocket endpoints if necessary in `.env.dev` then run:
 ```
 npm install
 num run dev-local